William S. Stavropoulos: Early life and education

 Stavropoulos was born in 1939 in Southampton, New York.
 The son of Greek immigrants, he grew up in the nearby town of Bridgehampton, where his family owned and operated a very popular ice cream parlor and eatery – The Bridgehampton Candy Kitchen.
 He attended Bridgehampton School, where he excelled both academically and athletically.
-One of the sixteen students in his high school graduating class was his close boyhood friend Carl Yaztrzemski, a future Hall of Fame baseball star.
+One of the sixteen students in his high school graduating class was his close boyhood friend Carl Yastrzemski, a future Hall of Fame baseball star.

 Stavropoulos received a B.S. degree in pharmacy from Fordham University in New York City in 1961 and a Ph.D. in medicinal chemistry in 1966 from University of Washington in Seattle, Washington.